How a Pet Food Extrusion Process Works for Making High-quality Kibble

 Q: What is “starch gelatinization” and why is it so important for pet food?

-A: It’s the process where the high heat and moisture in the extruder break down the raw, crystalline structure of starch (from corn, peas, etc.) and turn it into a digestible gel.
-This is absolutely critical because dogs and cats cannot properly digest raw starch.
+A: The extruder’s high heat and moisture break down the raw, crystalline structure of starch (from corn, peas, etc.) and turn it into a gel that can be digested.
+This is very important because dogs and cats don’t digest raw starch well.

 Q: What is the main difference between a single-screw and a twin-screw extruder?

-A: A single-screw extruder is simpler and is the workhorse for most standard pet foods.
+A: A single-screw extruder is easier to use and is the most common type of extruder for making pet food.

 Q: Why do they add fats and flavors to the kibble after the extrusion process?

-A: The very high temperatures inside the extruder can damage the taste and nutritional value of sensitive fats and flavors.
-By spraying these onto the kibble after it has been dried and cooled (in a process called “coating”), their quality is preserved, and it makes the final product much more palatable for pets.
+A: The extruder gets really hot, which can ruin the taste and nutrition of delicate fats and flavors.
+Spraying these on the kibble after it has dried and cooled (a process called “coating”) keeps its quality and makes it taste better for pets.

 Q: Can an extruder make different shapes of kibble?

 A: Yes.
-The final shape of the kibble is determined by the shape of the holes in the die plate at the end of the extruder.
-By simply changing this plate, a manufacturer can produce kibble in many different shapes, such as round, triangle, star, or fish shapes.
+The holes in the die plate at the end of the extruder shape the kibble into its final shape.
+By changing this plate, a manufacturer can make kibble in many different shapes, such as round, triangle, star, or fish shapes.

 Q: Does the extrusion process destroy all the nutrients in the food?